 But my standard meals are more like the first one.
 The others are the “acceptable” options when you’re out traveling, exploring, and living your life.

 One more note about this diet: mindful eating goes a long way in enjoying and maintaining satiety.
-Take the time to enjoy your meals without distraction.
-Don’t eat mindlessly.
-I’ll have a post on this topic eventually.
+Take the time to enjoy your meals without distraction and restore yourself.

 Good luck, and good eating.